shridharssg/DynamoDB/README.md

 # What is DynamoDB Accelerator?
 DAX (Amazon DynamoDB Accelerator) is a type of in-memory cache.
 Even when it is millions of requests per second, DynamoDB Accelerator provides a performance up to 10 times the original rate.
 In addition, it is fully managed and is highly available.

+# What are DynamoDB Global Tables?
+DynamoDB Global Tables allow users to replicate their data over different regions of choice.
+That makes the data highly available and quickly delivered across global applications of enormous size.
+Every data write made to a global table is replicated over all the regions having replicas of the same table.

+# What does BatchGetItem do in DynamoDB?
+BatchGetItem allows retrieving attributes of one or more items from one or more tables using the primary key.
+There is a limitation of 16MB up to which this operation can return items.